xiaofang82/Html-CSS/README.md

 * Cellphone
  ![Cellphone](https://raw.githubusercontent.com/xiaofang82/Html-CSS/main/assets/img/contact2.png)

 The above two images show the effects displayed on Laptop and mobile phones, including a map where the positioning is done using the pseudo attribute’::before’.
 After I finished, I found that the position of the positioning icon always changes every time I adjust the size of the browser, and it is not an absolute positioning.
 I used Google to search for the reasons and solutions that caused this problem, and finally solved it through multiple experiments.
+The solution is to change the use of pixel positioning for the top, right, left, and bottom positioning attributes to use percentage.

 > .maps {
 >     position: relative;